kristopherjohnson/KJYield/README.md

         closeFile(file)
     }

-    for line in seq {
+    for line in lines {
         processLine(line)
     }